jamesaphoenix/Python_For_SEO/README.md

 ## Wordpress Automation + Shopify

-How to automatically update a series of Wordpress Posts from 2019 -->[Wordpress REST API](https://developer.wordpress.org/rest-api/)
+How to automatically update a series of Wordpress Posts from 2019
 <!-- How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
 Creating JSON-LD Schema With Python
 How To Find The Fastest Wordpress Theme Using Google Page Speed Insights